 But then again, there also have been reports where troubleshooting at the client’s end seemed to solve the particular issue as well.

 Hence, when it comes to what is actually causing the particular error to occur.
-There are still quite a few doubts.
-But, when it comes to solutions.
-They are pretty much the same and generic in nature, irrespective of where the origin of the problem might be from.
+There are still quite a few doubts, but, when it comes to solutions, they are pretty much the same and generic in nature, irrespective of where the origin of the problem might be from.

-And so, it is advised that you try out all the methods shown below, one by one or in combination with one another, to achieve the best of results.Â
+And so, it is advised that you try out all the methods shown below, one by one or in combination with one another, to achieve the best of results.

 How to fix Barclays Error Code 00002?